Sonicfires2/NGA-music-player/README.md

 This is a Python based music player.
+This is a side project I am working on for fun.